6529-Collections/nftdelegation/README.md

 \
 [Retrieve/Read Functions](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Retrieve_Functions.md)

-### Why use sub-delegation if I can delegate directly with my "Vault Wallet"?
-Sub-delegation can be used to minimize the amount of delegation transactions performed with your "Vault Wallet" by delegation all those contract interactions to a "Delegated Wallet".
-This way you ensure your Vault stays as cold as you want.

-#### How it works
-With your "Vault Wallet" you only need to perform 1 transaction to your "Delegated Wallet" by using `registerDelegationAddress` and Use-Case 16 (See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
-With your "Delegated Wallet" you can then use it to [register sub-delegation rights](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).

-### What is Consolidation?
-Consolidation Use-Case core focus is to increase your TDH (Total Days Held) in [seize.io](https://seize.io).
-Although, it can also be used when devs want to leverage the relationship between two addresses.

-TDH is the total number of days that the NFTs (Memes or Gradients) held in an address have been held by that address.

-#### How it works
-To achieve a consolidation status between two wallets both wallets need to register a Consolidation Use-Case for each other.
-This means to [register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address) with Use-Case 99 from Wallet A to Wallet B and from Wallet B to Wallet A.

-The consolidation status will be true if both are registered.

 ## Why is delegation useful?

 - Interacting with dApps often requires signing of messages for performing certain operations.
 Accidentally signing a malicious transaction can authorize access to your assets.